How To Get Rid of Yahoo Search Redirect Virus on a Mac

 Bottom line

-It’s malware that might track what websites you visit, target you with illegitimate advertising, or even plan to steal information from you.
+The Yahoo Search redirect virus is malware that might track what websites you visit, target you with illegitimate advertising, or even plan to steal information from you.
 It’s not associated with the Yahoo search engine itself, and you should follow the simple steps above to remove it from your computer.

+The most important part of the instructions is to begin with running an antivirus scan.
 If you skip this step, there will be no point in resetting your browsers.
-Antivirus software ensures that malicious files aren’t lying latent in your computer—ready to make themselves known in damaging ways when their code prompts them to.
+Antivirus software ensures that malicious files aren’t lying latent in your computer — ready to make themselves known in damaging ways when their code prompts them to.
+Always do a second scan after you’ve cleared the bad files from your computer in your first scan.

 Editorial Rating